Market

 B. Technology absorption

-i) the efforts made towards technology absorption
+i.
+The efforts made towards technology absorption

 - Nil

-ii) the benefits derived like product improvement, cost
+ii.
+The benefits derived like product improvement,

-reduction, product development or import substitution;
+cost reduction, product development or import

 - Nil